 While the "where and when" remains a mystery for now, the "how" is quite clear...

 Geological features, notably the Pamir and Himalayan mountain ranges and the South West China glacial configurations did not favour latitudinal hybridisation and in any event, and it seems that plants do not naturally move from the east to the west because the earth’s polarity determines that there is no warmer/cooler climatic incentive to do so.
-Consequently, the latitudinal transmigration could only have occurred through man’s intervention.
+Consequently, the latitudinal transmigration could only have occurred through human intervention.
 You can see the first part of roses, routes and roots, for a general - short - history of roses and humans movement.

 All these historical territories are joined since ancient times by the “silk road”, which in fact was also an aromatics road, gem road, precious metals road, etc.